pingcap/docs/partitioned-table.md

 ### How TiDB handles Linear Key partitions

-Starting from v7.0.0, TiDB supports parsing the MySQL `PARTITION BY LINEAR HASH` syntax for Key partitioning.
+Starting from v7.0.0, TiDB supports parsing the MySQL `PARTITION BY LINEAR KEY` syntax for Key partitioning.
 However, TiDB ignores the `LINEAR` keyword and uses a non-linear hash algorithm instead.

 Before v7.0.0, if you try creating a Key partitioned table, TiDB creates it as a non-partitioned table and returns a warning.